-For the year ended November 30, 2021
+For the year ended November 30, 2022

-Date of Report - March 29, 2022
+Date of Report - March 20, 2023

-The following Management Discussion and Analysis of C-COM Satellite Systems Inc. ("C-COM" or the "Company") for the year ended November 30, 2021 should be read in conjunction with the financial statements and notes included in this annual report.
+The following Management Discussion and Analysis of C-COM Satellite Systems Inc. ("C-COM" or the "Company") for the year ended November 30, 2022 should be read in conjunction with the financial statements and notes included in this annual report.
 All figures are presented in Canadian dollars in accordance with IFRS.

-The following discussion of the financial condition, changes in financial condition and results of operations of C-COM is for the year ended November 30, 2021 and 2020 (as amended and restated).
+The following discussion of the financial condition, changes in financial condition and results of operations of C-COM is for the year ended November 30, 2022 and 2021.
 Historical results of operations, percentage relationships and any trends that may be inferred there from are not necessarily indicative of the operating results of future periods.
 Unless otherwise stated all amounts are in Canadian dollars following the requirements of the International Financial Reporting Standards ("IFRS").
-The information contained herein is dated as of March 29, 2022, and is current to that date, unless otherwise stated.
+The information contained herein is dated as of March 20, 2023, and is current to that date, unless otherwise stated.
 Management is responsible for ensuring that processes are in place to provide sufficient knowledge to support the representations made in the annual filings.
 Our Audit Committee and Board of Directors provide an oversight role with respect to all public financial disclosures by the Company and have reviewed this MD&A and the accompanying financial statements.